Stanislas Verroust

 Louis Stanislas Xavier Verroust (10 May 1814 – 9 or 11 April 1863) was a French composer and oboist.

-Biographical sketch
+Biography

+Verroust was born in Hazebrouck on May 10, 1814, into a family of musicians.
+Verroust's father was head of the National Guard Band in Hazebrouck, and his brother, Charles Verroust was later a famous bassoonist.

-Verroust was born in Hazebrouck.
-He received a second prize in Gustave Vogt's class in oboe in 1833, followed by a first prize in the next year.
-Also a fine violinist, he became second violinist in the orchestra of the Palais-Royal in 1831.
+In 1831, Verroust joined Gustave Vogt's class at the Paris Conservatoire, He won second prize in oboe in 1833, followed by a first prize in the next year.
+Also a very good violinist, he became second violinist in the orchestra of the Palais-Royal in 1831.
+However, he primarily distinguished himself as an oboist playing in places such as the Théâtre de la Porte-Saint-Martin, the Théâtre de la Renaissance and the Opera de Paris.

-He taught oboe at the Conservatoire de Paris from 1853 to 1860, succeeding Gustave Vogt in this position and preceding Charles Triébert.
+He taught oboe at the Conservatoire de Paris from 1853 to 1860.
+However, he was suspended for a few months in 1854 for alcoholism.
+He succeeded Gustave Vogt in this position and preceded Charles Triébert.

-Verroust's published compositions, many of which included parts for oboe, numbered around 85 (Op.
-85, his next-to-last concert solo, was published posthumously, possibly Op.
-86 as well).
+Verroust's published compositions primarily centered around oboe works.
+All in all, Verroust has 86 published works with his final 2 works being published posthumously.

-He died on either 9 or 11 April 1863, also in Hazebrouck.
+He died on either 11 April 1863, also in Hazebrouck.